Ocawesome101/VLE/README.md

 This is a text editor, similar to [TLE](https://github.com/ocawesome101/tle), but modal.

-To run `standalone.sh` on Mac OS you'll need to install GNU coreutils because there are some dependencies on GNU-specific behavior.

 Commands are generally single letters, followed if necessary by arguments.
 All commands must be prefixed with a `:`.
 Switch between insert and command modes with the `[TAB]` key.
 Otherwise mostly use like Vim.

 Supports syntax highlighting - see **Highlighting** below.